Skip to main content

 Jail & Inmate Records

-The McKenzie County Detention Center serves as the primary jail facility for the area.
+The McKenzie County Detention Center is the primary jail facility for the area.
 When someone is arrested within Mckenzie County, they're brought to this facility for booking and processing.
 From there, they remain in custody until bail is posted or they're released through other means.
 The detention center maintains an online inmate lookup tool that provides current information about who's being held.
 Visitation at the facility requires advance scheduling, and visitors must follow strict security protocols.

 Arrest Records